pdl/Articulate/README.md

 - Write some Proof of Concept applications in order to test out the core interface
 - Finalise the interfaces as far as possible and provide sufficient documentation and test coverage for a CPAN release
 - Flesh out the default plugin infrastructure, develop some recommendations for writing plugins
-- Refactor out the framework interactions so as to support Dancer2, maybe another framework or even standalone use.

-Right now it runs atop Dancer1, but the intention is to ensure it also supports Dancer2 and maybe some other frameworks if there is demand.
+Right now it runs atop Dancer1, and (as of February 2015) Dancer2, and support for other frameworks is a goal.

 Initial concept work on Articulate started in early 2014 and it was rewritten from scratch in November 2014.